CESNET/metacentrum-user-docs/docs/advanced/work-data/index.md

 !!! warning
     If you plan massive file moves directly accessing the storages, contact us in advance.

-!!! warning
-    It is not possible to run programs at storage volume.
-No computation should be run at the NFSv4 server.

 !!! tip
     When copying files with `dd` set block size (bs parameter) to at least 1 M. Operations will be faster.